ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 D3 00 00 00 05 00 00 00 20 00 00 00 04 00 00 00 07 00 00 00 30 00 00 00 09 00 00 00 32 00 00 00 07 00 00 00 02 00 00 00 0F 00 00 40 32 00 00 00 07 00 00 00 03 00 00 00 12 00 00 60 DE 00 00 00 32 00 00 00 07 00 00 00 02 00 00 00 27 00 00 40 32 00 00 00 07 00 00 00 03 00 00 00 2A 00 00 60 DE 00 00 00
 ```
 3. Here is a breakdown of the logic:
-    - `D3 00 00 00 05 00 00 00` - These values are based on [move effect script 151](https://github.com/pret/pokeplatinum/blob/main/res/battle/scripts/effects/effect_script_0151.s).
+    - `D3 00 00 00 05 00 00 00` - These values are based on move effect script 151 (see more info from the Platinum Decompilation project [here](https://github.com/pret/pokeplatinum/blob/main/res/battle/scripts/effects/effect_script_0151.s)).
 They check if **Cloud Nine** or **Air Lock** are in effect, and if so, the next 5 words are skipped (a word is 4 bytes, each hexadecimal pair is a single byte).
 Essentially, this skips the following bytes that check for Harsh Sunlight, and instead continues with the logic that raises the user's Attack and Special Attack by 1 stage.
     - `20 00 00 00 04 00 00 00 07 00 00 00 30 00 00 00 09 00 00 00` - These values are also based on move effect script 151.
 They check if the weather is Harsh Sunlight, and if so, the next 9 words are skipped to instead continue with the logic that raises the user's Attack and Special Attack by 2 stages.
-    - `32 00 00 00 07 00 00 00 02 00 00 00 0F 00 00 40` - Sets the **direct side effect** to invoke the **move effect subscript** that raises Attack by 1 stage, and to apply that effect to the attacker.
+    - `32 00 00 00 07 00 00 00 02 00 00 00 0F 00 00 40` - Sets the **direct side effect** to invoke the move effect subscript that raises Attack by 1 stage, and to apply that effect to the attacker.
-    - `32 00 00 00 07 00 00 00 03 00 00 00 12 00 00 60` - Sets the **indirect side effect** to invoke the **move effect subscript** that raises Special Attack by 1 stage, and to apply that effect to the attacker if the move successfully executes.
+    - `32 00 00 00 07 00 00 00 03 00 00 00 12 00 00 60` - Sets the **indirect side effect** to invoke the move effect subscript that raises Special Attack by 1 stage, and to apply that effect to the attacker if the move successfully executes.
         - Alternatively, `32 00 00 00 07 00 00 00 03 00 00 00 12 00 00 80` can be used, but requires setting the move data's `Side Effect Probability` to `100`.
     - `DE 00 00 00` - This is the `End` command for Platinum, which ends the execution of the move effect script.
-    - `32 00 00 00 07 00 00 00 02 00 00 00 27 00 00 40` - Sets the **direct side effect** to invoke the **move effect subscript** that raises Attack by 2 stages, and to apply that effect to the attacker.
+    - `32 00 00 00 07 00 00 00 02 00 00 00 27 00 00 40` - Sets the **direct side effect** to invoke the move effect subscript that raises Attack by 2 stages, and to apply that effect to the attacker.
-    - `32 00 00 00 07 00 00 00 03 00 00 00 2A 00 00 60` - Sets the **indirect side effect** to invoke the **move effect subscript** that raises Special Attack by 2 stages, and to apply that effect to the attacker if the move successfully executes.
+    - `32 00 00 00 07 00 00 00 03 00 00 00 2A 00 00 60` - Sets the **indirect side effect** to invoke the move effect subscript that raises Special Attack by 2 stages, and to apply that effect to the attacker if the move successfully executes.
-        Alternatively, `32 00 00 00 07 00 00 00 03 00 00 00 2A 00 00 80` can be used, but requires setting the move data's `Side Effect Probability` to `100`.
+        - Alternatively, `32 00 00 00 07 00 00 00 03 00 00 00 2A 00 00 80` can be used, but requires setting the move data's `Side Effect Probability` to `100`.
     - `DE 00 00 00` - `End` command for Platinum

 #### Step 3: Save the new file and pack the Move Effect Scripts NARC